jaishikaprasad/DSA_python/README.md

 # DSA-python-Interviews

-- This repo contains important solved leetCode problems for FAANG Interviews in python.
+- This repo contains important solved leetCode problems which will help you to crack FAANG Interviews in python.

 - I will keep updating it with every problem statement that I will solve.